oneeepp/superstore-sales-analysis/README.md

 **Finding:** Texas posts by far the largest loss of any state — over 50% larger than the second-worst (Ohio).
 This warrants a dedicated investigation into what's driving underperformance there specifically.

+## Python Analysis

+Reproduced all business questions from the SQL analysis (Q1–Q5, Q7) using Python and Pandas.
+A data quality check was performed before the analysis, confirming no missing values across all 9,994 rows.

+All results matched the SQL queries exactly, validating the reliability of the findings.
+This also demonstrates that the same business question can be approached with different tools — SQL works well for querying within a database environment, while Pandas offers more flexibility for data manipulation and further modelling.

+**Key Pandas operations used:** `groupby` aggregation, calculated columns, sorting, and data quality checks.

+**File:** `analysis.py`

 ## Key Insight

 Overall, the data suggests that aggressive discounting is eroding profitability in several sub-categories, particularly Tables and Bookcases.
 While some high-discount items like Binders remain profitable, this appears to be the exception rather than the rule.
 Combined with significant losses concentrated in a few states like Texas and Ohio, this points to a need for a more selective discount strategy — one that considers both product-level and regional profitability rather than applying discounts uniformly.